Zi Teng: Problems faced by sex workers in Hong Kong

 The number of mainland sex workers working in Hong Kong is difficult to estimate because the women come and go frequently, staying between two weeks to three months on two-way permits.
 An increasing number are on individual visit permits, which was introduced in July 2003, they usually stay for a week.
 It is illegal for mainland visitors (including sex workers) to work in Hong Kong.
-If caught, they are charged with breaching the conditions of stay, an act liable to a maximum penalty of two years' imprisonment and a fine of $50,000 (most are jailed for three months and then deported).
+If caught, they are charged with breaching the conditions of stay, an act liable to a maximum penalty of two years' imprisonment and a fine of HK$50,000 (most are jailed for three months and then deported).